AliNisarAhmed/my-notes/dotnet-C#/C#.md

 - Normal or Concrete `clases` may have virtual methods.
 - `sealed` classes: prevents other classes from inheriting from it.

   - Unless you consciously design a class with the intention of using it as a base class, it’s extremely unlikely that it will function well as a base class.
-With C#, you can use the `sealed` keyword to prevent a classfrom being used as a base class if you decide that it should not be.
+With C#, you can use the `sealed` keyword to prevent a class from being used as a base class if you decide that it should not be.

     ```csharp
     sealed class Horse : GrazingMammal, ILandBound